AkuiChan/Mta17337pcssMini/README.md

 ```
 Note that you might have to find the IPv4 address a different way if you're not using Windows.

-Open the server and wait for the message "Server is online" before trying to open any of the clients.
+Open the server and wait for the message "Server is online" before trying to opening the clients.

 ## Built With
 * Visual Studio in C++